-Subject to the Regulations, the securities mentioned above could be listed, unlisted, privately placed, secured, unsecured and of varying maturity.
-The securities may be acquired through Public Offerings, secondary market operations, private placement, rights offers or negotiated deals.
-Further, the Scheme intend to participate in securities lending as permitted under the regulations.
-Investment in overseas securities shall be made in accordance with the requirements stipulated by SEBI and RBI from time to time.
-The Scheme may also enter into repurchase and reverse repurchase in various securities as per the guidelines and regulations applicable to such transactions.
+Subject to the Regulations, the securities mentioned in "Where will the Scheme invest" above could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of varying maturity.
+The securities may be acquired through Initial Public Offerings, secondary market operations, private placement, rights offers or negotiated deals.

+The Scheme may also enter into repurchase and reverse repurchase obligations in all securities held by it as per the guidelines and regulations applicable to such transactions.
+Further the Scheme intends to participate in stock